 Letter of application

-• Clearly state which program/s you are applying for
+- Clearly state which program you are applying for

-• Names and contact details of two recent clinical referees (phone and email).
-You may wish to provide an additional work referee.
+- Names and contact details of two recent clinical referees (phone and email) plus one recent employment referee.

 |Date of placement|| Length of placement